SFDO-Tooling/CumulusCI/cli/README.md

 cumulusci dev deploy_managed --help

-    Detected None build of branch None at commit None on None
     Usage: cumulusci dev deploy_managed [OPTIONS] COMMIT PACKAGE_VERSION

       Installs a managed package version and optionally runs the tests from the